tiemonl/Bit-Heroes-Fishing-Bot/csharp/README.md

 ![Fisher GUI](https://i.imgur.com/cajbZ65.png)

 ### Setting up the program
-- Select Kongregate or Steam depending on which platform you are fishing in
+- Select Kongregate, Kartridge, or Steam depending on which platform you are fishing in
     - If you are using steam, make sure to set the window size to 800x600
 - Then select the rod you are using to fish
 - Enter the amount of bait you want to go through